 Linking to subscription content through by Libraries is also a great option – a lot of our subscription content will have DOIs, PURLs, or other “permalink” options, all of which should work even for off-campus users.
 For assistance linking to any particular libraries subscription content, check out the library resources here.
 The only database content you should NOT link to directly is Harvard Business content – ask a Business Liaison Librarian for help on this.

-Check VitalSource Free E-textbook Access (free access from Barnes & Noble) and the Libraries Catalog to determine if the materials are available to students – the Libraries has been licensing hundreds of e-textbooks, when available, for use in your courses.
+Check the Libraries Catalog to determine if the materials are available to students – the Libraries has been licensing hundreds of e-textbooks, when available, for use in your courses.
+Instructors are strongly encouraged to use alternative materials, including OER and scholarly monographs.
+Many textbook publishers do not sell their materials to libraries, so using textbook alternatives like Libraries-licensed scholarly books is encouraged if you want to ensure availability of material to students via the Libraries.

 Making copies of new materials for students (by downloading and uploading files, or by scanning from physical documents) can present some copyright issues, but they’re not different from those involved in deciding whether to share something online with your students when you are meeting in-person.
 It’s better not to make copies of entire works – but most instructors don’t do that!
 Copying portions of works to share with students will often be fair use, and at times (especially in unusual circumstances, or with works that aren’t otherwise commercially available) it may even be fair use to make lengthier copies.

 Penn State policy affirms that it is an instructors right and responsibility to make their own decisions about when they think they can make copies for students.
-Libraries staff members can help you understand the relevant issues and the University will back up instructors making informed and reasonable decisions on these issues.
+The Office of Scholarly Communications and Copyright can help you understand the relevant issues and the University will back up instructors making informed and reasonable decisions on these issues.

 Where an instructor doesn’t feel comfortable relying on fair use, your liaison librarian may be able to suggest alternative content that is already online through library subscriptions, or publicly available content.